 Unfortunately, even accusations of aggravated sexual assault can negatively affect your personal and professional reputation.
-Additionally, a conviction for aggravated sexual assault can result in very serious consequences, such as prison time, a criminal record, requirements to register as a sex offender for life, and hefty fines.
-Therefore, it is essential contact an experienced Dallas criminal defense attorney as early in the criminal process as possible.
+Additionally, a conviction can result in very serious consequences, such as prison time, a criminal record, requirements to register as a sex offender for life, and hefty fines.
+Therefore, it is essential to contact an experienced Dallas criminal defense attorney as early in the criminal process as possible.

 Dallas Aggravated Sexual Assault Lawyer

 If you have been charged with an aggravated sexual assault offense in Dallas, or any of the surrounding areas in Texas, including Garland, Irving, Grand Prairie, Denton, Plano, McKinney, Fort Worth, Rockwall, Johnson, Wise, Ellis, Arlington, Mesquite, Carrolton, Richardson, Lewisville or Frisco, contact the Law Offices of Richard C. McConathy.

 Attorney Richard McConathy is knowledgeable in all areas of Texas’ sex crimes laws and will make every effort to fight the allegations against you.
 Call the Law Offices of Richard C. McConathy for a free consultation at (972) 233-5700 about your alleged aggravated sexual assault.

 An individual can be charged with aggravated sexual assault under Tex.
 Penal Code § 22.021, if they commit a sexual assault offense and:

 - Cause serious bodily injury or attempt to cause the death of the victim during the sexual assault;

 - Is an accomplice to anyone committing a sexual assault offense;

 - Threaten to cause death, serious bodily injury or kidnap any person, including the victim;

 - Uses a deadly weapon during the commission of the sexual assault;